libktx/ktx/.github/CONTRIBUTING.md

 - Create a pull request from the `develop` branch to the `master` branch.
 Review and merge the changes to the `master` branch.
 - Checkout the `master` branch.
 Fetch the latest changes.
-- Run `gradle build install uploadArchives closeAndPromoteRepository` to push artifacts to both _Maven Local_ and _Maven Central_.
-Note that the Maven plugin has its issues and you might need to run `gradle promoteRepository` after the previous task sequence (if it fails on the `closeAndPromoteRepository` task).
+- Run `gradle build publish closeAndReleaseRepository` to push artifacts to _Maven Central_.
+Note that the Maven plugin has its issues and might fail with an error, but usually the release will be successful.
+You can check if the staging repository was properly close, promoted and released at [Nexus Repository Manager](https://oss.sonatype.org/).
 - Run `gradle distZip` to prepare an archive with KTX sources, compiled binary and documentation.
 - Upload the archive to [releases](https://github.com/libktx/ktx/releases) section.
 The tag should be made from the `master` branch and its name should match the released version.
 Name of the release should match `KTX $libVersion`.